Vaelek/node-google-shared-locations/README.md

 ### Functional test for real use case

-To test this library with real account you need to call this script from project root directory: `node check.js <googleAccountEmail> <googleAccountPassword> [--load-cookies] [--save-cookies]`
+To test this library with real account you need to call this script from project root directory: `node check.js <googleAccountEmail> [googleAccountPassword] [--options]`

 This command runs authentication, to obtain shared location.
 It returns time logs, cookies and shared locations for user on input.
 If you use `--save-cookies` parameter, you can next time use `--load-cookies` and reduce time for get location data (skip authentication).